a945936939/resume-gpt/README.md

 @tailwind utilities;
 ```

-4. Set up your environment variables (create a .env file):
+4. Set up your environment variables (create a .env file), I used DeepSeek AI, feel free to use ChatGPT, which is also compatible:

 ```env
 OPENAI_API_KEY=your_api_key_here